grafana/grafana/docs/sources/http_api/dashboard.md

 `GET /api/dashboards/uid/:uid`

 Will return the dashboard given the dashboard unique identifier (uid).
+Information about the unique identifier of a folder containing the requested dashboard might be found in the metadata.

 **Example Request**: